pyenv-win/pyenv-win/README.md

 ## Introduction

-The [pyenv][1] for python is a great tool, but it doesn't supports windows platform directly, which was the same case in [rbenv][2] for ruby developers.
-After a bit of research and feedbacks from python developers, they loves to have such a feature for windows systems.
+[pyenv][1] for python is a great tool but, like [rbenv][2] for ruby developers, it doesn't support Windows directly.
+After a bit of research and feedback from python developers, I discovered they wanted a similiar feature for Windows systems.

-I got inspired from the pyenv [issues][4] for windows support, personally I too use Mac and Linux with beautiful [pyenv][1], but in some companies they still use windows for their development.
-This library is to help windows users to manage multiple pythons.
+I got inspired from the pyenv [issue][4] for Windows support.
+Personally, I use Mac and Linux with beautiful [pyenv][1], but some companies still use Windows for development.
+This library is to help Windows users manage multiple python versions.

-Found a similar system for [rbenv-win][3] for ruby developers.
+I found a similar system for [rbenv-win][3] for ruby developers.
 This project was forked from [rbenv-win][3] and modified for [pyenv][1].
-Some commands doesn't implemented, but wouldn't be a problem in basic use.
+Some command aren't implemented, but it's good enough for basic use.

 ## pyenv

 [pyenv][1] is a simple python version management tool.
 It lets you easily switch between multiple versions of Python.
 It's simple, unobtrusive, and follows the UNIX tradition of single-purpose tools that do one thing well.

-## pyenv-win does
+## pyenv-win commands

 ```yml
    commands    List all available pyenv commands